CleverCloud/documentation/content/doc/administrate/cron.md

 ]
 ```

-Do *NOT*.
+Do *NOT* do this.
 Invoking bash here will supersede the shebang and cancel the `bash -l` that
 loads the env.
-So just put the path to your _executable_ `mycron.sh`.
+So just put the path to your *executable* `mycron.sh`.

 You can refer to [this list]({{< ref "doc/develop/env-variables.md#special-environment-variables" >}}) to see which variables are available.